DPDK/dpdk/doc/guides/rel_notes/faq.rst

 but the end-to-end latency of an average packet typically increases as a result.
 Similarly, the application can be tuned to have, on average, a low end-to-end latency at the cost of lower throughput.

-To achieve higher throughput, the Intel® DPDK attempts to aggregate the cost of processing each packet individually by processing packets in bursts.
+To achieve higher throughput, the DPDK attempts to aggregate the cost of processing each packet individually by processing packets in bursts.
 Using the testpmd application as an example, the “burst” size can be set on the command line to a value of 16 (also the default value).
 This allows the application to request 16 packets at a time from the PMD.
 The testpmd application then immediately attempts to transmit all the packets that were received, in this case, all 16 packets.